scottlamb/moonfire-nvr/guide/troubleshooting.md

 #### `moonfire-nvr config` displays garbage

-This happens if you're not using the premade Docker containers and have configured your machine is configured to a non-UTF-8 locale, due to gyscos/Cursive#13.
+This may happen if your machine is configured to a non-UTF-8 locale, due to gyscos/Cursive#13.
 As a workaround, try setting the environment variable `LC_ALL=C.UTF-8`.